sym-z/arm-to-the-teeth/docs/DEVLOG.md

   - All visuals now take center stage
   - Teeth count is now shown using the head
   - Arms can now be eaten by clicking them in the side menu
+  - Map is now able to maximized/minimized using the icon